 My initial configuration used a WDS setup to bridge the two network segments.

 Once I’d got it working I was very impressed.
 Latency was pretty good, less than 3ms from server to ADSL router over the wireless connection.
 Throughput wasn’t really an issue either as the only thing on the far side of the link was the, comparatively slow, internet connection.
 All in all, simple and effective.

 Everything worked perfectly for a while, and then this happened:

-Actually, the graph above is the third or fourth time this has happened in the four weeks since I set this up.
+Actually, this graph is the third or fourth time this has happened in the four weeks since I set this up.
 Nothing changes on the equipment, nothing changes in the local environment that I can see, but suddenly the link spirals into the Wireless Pit Of Despair.
 Just before it died completely there was a packet latency of 3.2 seconds!
 Recovery from this point requires a hard reboot of both wireless routers.